-A candidate initially registered for MPhil with possibility of transfer to PhD who wishes to transfer to PhD shall apply to the Faculty when he/she has made sufficient progress on the work to provide evidence of the development to PhD.
+A candidate initially registered for MPhil with possibility of transfer to PhD who wishes to transfer to PhD shall apply to the Dean/School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) or the research team at the partner institution when he/she has made sufficient progress on the work to provide evidence of the development to PhD.
 This shall normally be after 18-22 months of full-time study or the part-time equivalent.

-In support of a transfer application, the candidate shall prepare for the Faculty a transfer portfolio consisting of the submission of:
+In support of a transfer application, the candidate shall prepare for the Dean/ School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) or the research team at the partner institution a transfer portfolio consisting of the submission of:

-(a) a significant body of work explaining the status of the research material to date, in a coherent format and to an appropriate standard, which demonstrates clearly an adequate understanding, knowledge, and justification of appropriate research design and methods (6,000 to 10,000 words, or equivalent), and

-(b) a critical evaluation of research progress to date and a clear explanation of future research to be done, its expected contribution to knowledge and/or new insights, and a programme of work for completing the project to the required standard.
+- (a) a significant body of work explaining the status of the research material to date, in a coherent format and to an appropriate standard, which demonstrates clearly an adequate understanding, knowledge, and justification of appropriate research design and methods (6,000 to 10,000 words, or equivalent), and - (b) a critical evaluation of research progress to date and a clear explanation of future research to be done, its expected contribution to knowledge and/or new insights, and a programme of work for completing the project to the required standard.
 (3,000 to 6,000 words).